leec94/SY0-701-notes/README.md

 - Risk Appetite: the amount of risk an organization is willing to accept in pursuit of its objectives.
 It's essentially a strategic, high-level view that aligns with the organization's goals and priorities.
 Think of it as the maximum amount of risk an organization is ready to take on overall, considering its strategic objectives and mission.
 Risk appetite is about the broader, overarching risk the organization is willing to accept to achieve its strategic goals.
 - Risk Tolerance: more specific and operational.
 It represents the acceptable level of risk exposure for various activities or projects within the organization.
 This is more about the granular, day-to-day level of risk an organization can handle while still operating effectively.
 Risk tolerance is about the specific, measurable levels of risk acceptable in various situations.

+Data Governance
+- Data processor: processes personal data for controllers and ensures implementation of security measures.
+They are tasked with handling personal data in accordance with the controller's directions and must secure the data as per the established standards.
+- Data owner: directly responsible for classifying data and defining access permissions.
+May also contribute to setting the strategic direction and policies for organizational data management too.
+- Governance board: sets the strategic direction and policies for organizational data management.
+- Security and compliance committees: assessing and managing risks related to data security and compliance